ibm-cloud-docs/security-compliance/results.md

 With {{site.data.keyword.compliance_full}}, you can view the results of a compliance evaluation in the dashboard or by using the API.
 {: shortdesc}

-If you have access to a subscope but not the overarching scope, you will only see the results for the resources that you have access to view.
-{: tip}